Clemapfel/Mousetrap.jl/docs/src/manual/02_signals.md

 !!! note "Running Code Snippets"

     In this section, code snippets will only show the relevant lines.
-To actually compile and run the code stated here we need to create a Julia script with the following content:
+To actually compile and run the code stated here, we need to create a Julia script with the following content:

     ```julia
     using mousetrap